seandstewart/bardly/pending/romances/cymbeline/12-player-alt.md

 **POSTHUMUS LEONATUS**
 I will wage against your gold, gold to it: my ring
-I hold dear as my finger; ’tis part of it.
+I hold dear as my finger; 'tis part of it.

 **IACHIMO**
 You are afraid, and therein the wiser.
 If you buy
-ladies’ flesh at a million a dram, you cannot
+ladies' flesh at a million a dram, you cannot
 preserve it from tainting: but I see you have some
 religion in you, that you fear.

 **POSTHUMUS LEONATUS**
 I shall but lend my diamond till your
 return: my mistress exceeds in goodness the hugeness of your
-unworthy thinking: I dare you to this match: here’s my ring.
+unworthy thinking: I dare you to this match: here's my ring.

 **IACHIMO**
 By the gods, it is one.
 If I bring you no